When Smaller Senior Communities Can Support Quality of Life

 3. Adult Family Homes: A Closer Look

-In Washington, Adult Family Homes (AFHs) reflect the human-scale model beautifully.
-Most homes are licensed to care for up to six residents, offering personalized care in a residential setting.
-Some homes are licensed for up to eight residents, and a few operate with an assisted living license and care for around 14 residents, functioning like a small, home-style assisted living community.
+In Washington State, Adult Family Homes (AFHs) offer one version of this smaller model.
+Most AFHs are licensed for up to six residents, while a number are licensed for eight.
+Some homes hold an assisted living license and care for around fourteen residents, functioning much like a small assisted living community.

-Many families are surprised by how common these homes are:
+Many families do not realize how common these homes are:

 King County has roughly 150 assisted living communities and more than 1,700 Adult Family Homes.